- On March 20, 2020

 Also at this bar the staff will pour the gin glass so full that the jenever will bulge and it will be almost impossible to lift the glass without spilling.
 The employees pour the glass on purpose so full that you have to bow (and show respect) for this delicious local drink.
 This jenever bar dates back to 1679 and also offers great Dutch snacks to try (with your jenever, wine or beer).

 Or, instead of Dutch gin (jenever) you can also combine Dutch snacks with Amsterdam beer from, for example, Brouwerij ’t IJ.
-One of the few windmills in the city can be found just next to the local beer brewery, which is quite popular among the Amsterdammers.
+One of the few windmills in Holland’s capital can be found just next to the local beer brewery, which is quite popular among Amsterdammers.